LeBron hurt late in Clippers' 114-101 win over Lakers - WHIZ News

 TIP-INS

 Lakers: Lonnie Walker missed his second straight game with a non-COVID-19 illness.
-He started the Lakers’ first nine games, averaging 15.3 points. … Patrick Beverley returned from a two-game absence due to an illness and scored seven points.
-Beverley spent four seasons with the Clippers before they traded him to Minnesota in August 2021.
+He started the Lakers’ first nine games, averaging 15.3 points. … Patrick Beverley returned from a two-game absence (illness) and scored seven points.

 Clippers: Luke Kennard moved back into the starting lineup in place of Terance Mann and scored 13 points. … Chargers stars Keenan Allen, Derwin James and Mike Williams all watched from courtside. … The Clippers blocked seven shots in the third quarter.